udaykrishnan9302/amfoss-tasks/task #15/README.md

 ## Project Euler
-i have done this task too in python and yes i know "Euler" is pronounced "oil-er" ;)
+I have done this task in python too and yes i know "Euler" is pronounced "oil-er" ;)

-the difficulty of this task depended upon the Euler problem
+The difficulty of this task depended upon the Euler problem,Some of them were easy while others were kinda more complex